 - Google Sheets to collect the answers

 - KNIME Analytics Platform to analyze and present the insights derived by the survey

-To demonstrate how you can extract the responses from a Google Form and import them automatically into KNIME Analytics Platform, I have devised a little survey myself, about the usage of KNIME and the user satisfaction.
+To demonstrate how you can extract the responses from a Google Form analysis and import them automatically into KNIME Analytics Platform, I have created a little survey myself, about the usage of KNIME and the user satisfaction.
 The survey so far has just run internally, with a small sample of KNIME users.
 Therefore, the results of the survey at this point are not meant by any means to provide meaningful insights.

 The goal of this blog post is rather to show you how such insights can be automatically extracted and presented from the Google Form to a report in KNIME Analytics Platform.

 Of course, this will be a work-in-progress kind of blog post.
 I will provide regular updates on the results, as new responses come in.
 If you would like to contribute to the KPIs in the final report, you can fill out my Survey about using KNIME form.

 Disclaimer: The survey is not meant to be an analysis of the KNIME status.
 The responses are collected solely for the purpose of this blog post as an example to demonstrate the process of collecting, extracting and using them.
 Responses are anonymous and public and are not used by KNIME for different purposes.

 The Survey Platform - Google Forms and Google Sheets

 Google Forms is a web application to administer surveys.
 It offers basic built-in functionalities, which - although limited - help to easily create effective surveys.
 Participants can access it via a sharable link, and the responses are collected in a Google Sheets document.
 Both those services are part of the Google Docs Editors suite and therefore free to use with a Google account.